AydinGaziulusoy/myFirstRepo/README.md

-# myFirstRepo
-My first Repo on Github.
+This is my first repo on Github.